Welcome to Our Blog Hiking Ontario's Bruce Trail

-The alarm on my cell phone went off at 5 am this morning.
+The alarm on my cell phone went off at 5 AM this morning.
 I knew that we had to get up and have our campsite packed and cleaned before anyone would likely be on the trails.
 So, with stiff bodies that felt as though they had just lain down, we began the process of packing in preparation for our second day in the Beaver Valley section of the Bruce Trail.

 Sonya Richmond birding Bruce Trail.

 Until recently, we have been hiking between parked vehicles.
-However, in the Beaver Valley section this is no longer possible, and so now, without the option to drive off the trail to get to lodgings we have to stealth camp.
+However, in the Beaver Valley section, this is no longer possible, and so now, without the option to drive off the trail to get to lodging, we have to stealth camp.
 The Bruce Trail, for a number of reasons, has never really developed camping or a thru-hiking culture along the route.
 Yet to anyone who has trekked the Bruce Trail, it is not uncommon to find campers and campsites along the way – as practically speaking wild camping is the only realistic means to thru-trek the Bruce End-to-End in a single hike.

 Leave No Trace

 With our sleeping bags, thermarests, and tent packed we boiled water, made coffee, and had a breakfast of wraps with jam and peanut butter.
-This was a simple breakfast that was easily prepared and created little mess.
-With our morning meal completed and the last of our gear packed, we went back over our campsite to ensure that we were leaving no trace of our evening in the region.
+This was a simple breakfast that was easily prepared and created a little mess.
+With our morning meal completed and the last of our gear packed, we went back over to our campsite to ensure that we were leaving no trace of our evening in the region.

 Leave No Trace Hiking Ontario.